The Five Best Augmented Reality Digital Signage Campaigns

 To showcase the powerful signage applications, Samsung Display PID collaborated with Annapass and GCT develop its new generation smart digital signage platform.
 The solution presented at IFA 2017 in Berlin takes advantage of both artificial intelligence (AI) and the Internet of Things (IoT) applications.
 The new smart signage connects with Xbox cameras and Google Assistant to create an immersive experience for the users.

 The end goal was to help signage customers imagine the possibilities with today’s technology—both hardware and software.
 The solution runs on the hardware Samsung Display created in partnership with Annapass and CGT semiconductors, based on the Android system.
-This smart software platform integrates with any app, which opens up the potential to custom-built solutions to delight any audience and suit a wide application.
+This smart software platform integrates with any app, which opens up the potential for custom-built solutions to delight any audience and suit a wide application.

 The inspiration to create this solution stems from SDC’s vision to simplify the fragmented AI and IoT ecosystem, which presents many challenges to signage builders and customers.
 By building a strong, future-proof foundation, Samsung Display enables partners and clients to focus on the value-adding activities rather than the integration of multiple technologies.